ThomasWeinert/workshop-pcre-tasks/README.md

+# PCRE Workshop Tasks

-The branches of this repository contain the source for the PCRE workshop.
+The branches of this repository contain the tasks sources for the PCRE workshop.